 Due to the limited business hours, the parking lot will be widely available for use to visitors to the playground, field and baseball diamond across the street.

-There were some questions raised by member Meme Lutrell about whether the project complied with the Adaptive Reuse bylaws.
+There were some questions raised by member Meme Luttrell about whether the project complied with the Adaptive Reuse bylaws.
 Priscoli believed that it had been cleared by Town Counsel.
 Town Planner Karina Quinn said she would follow up, but believed that counsel had written an opinion.

 Members assured Priscoli that as long as the project meets requirements, they had no major objections.